lennymalard/melpy-project/README.md

 <div align="center">
  <img src="images/iris.png" alt="Logo" width="auto" height="auto">
  <p >
-  <em>Figure 1</em>
+  <em>Figure 2 : Iris dataset visualized with Pyplot.</em>
  </p>
 </div>

-As we can see in Figure 1, there is a clear correlation between species and features like Sepal Length and Sepal Width.
+As we can see in Figure 2, there is a clear correlation between species and features like Sepal Length and Sepal Width.
 <br>
 <br>